 The Benefits of Green Tea

-Green tea is the most popular and most widely consumed health tea amongst tea lovers and health enthusiasts.
+Green Tea is the most popular and most widely consumed health tea amongst tea lovers and health enthusiasts.
 As it comes from the same family tree of camellia sinensis, which is the same plant that black tea and oolong tea derive from; green tea is a much lighter and airy beverage that has a much less simpler oxidation process as green tea is instead prepared by heating and steaming as opposed to the full oxidation process for black tea.
 Green tea has much more of an ample amount of health benefits that make it the immediate and preferred beverage of choice when it comes to implementing a healthy lifestyle and diet.
 It is packed with much more antioxidants due to its nature of unfermented and unprocessed leaves making it a greater anti-inflammatory and antioxidant as compared to black tea.
 It is also a natural energy booster with less tea caffeine as compared to black tea.
 The health benefits of green tea include improved brain function, high in antioxidant polyphenols that reduce and protect against cancer, fat loss or fat burning which can lower cholesterol and blood pressure and lowering the risk in heart disease.
-Green tea is almost highly preferred and a first choice for many due to its higher content of antioxidants, its smooth and sweet flavour, and a super hydrating beverage.
+Green tea is almost highly preferred and a first choice for many due to its higher content of antioxidants, its smooth and sweet flavor, and a super hydrating beverage.
 But one of the main reasons for the popularity of green tea is that it has been used for many years for medicinal properties and health benefits in the East, and is a highly preferred choice of a cup of tea in the Eastern culture where it has been consumed for its health benefits for centuries.

 The Benefits of Purple Tea